andywer/webpack-blocks/README.md

 # webpack-blocks

-Functional building blocks for the webpack config.
-Compose it using feature middlewares like *Babel*, *PostCSS*, *HMR&nbsp;(Hot&nbsp;Module&nbsp;Replacement)*, …

-Divide & conquer your configuration - Cluster your blocks to groups and compose these groups.

-Missing anything?
-Write your own blocks and share them!
+Functional building blocks for your webpack config: easier way to configure webpack and to share configuration between projects.

+Ready to use blocks to configure popular tools like *Babel*, *PostCSS*, *Sass*, *TypeScript*, etc., as well as best practices like extracting CSS — all with just one line of configuration.

 [![Build Status](https://travis-ci.org/andywer/webpack-blocks.svg?branch=master)](https://travis-ci.org/andywer/webpack-blocks)
 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)